Vaishnavi0123/DataScience-AI-Projects/README.md

 ### ATLA Analysis 	:fire: :droplet: :tornado: :bricks:
 “Avatar: The Last Air Bender” is one of the best-animated shows that I’ve ever seen.
 The avatar dataset on Kaggle was the best place to start experimenting on sentiment analysis.
 The real reason that I chose this dataset is to find out if “Honor” was the most said word by Zuko and for the memes obviously.  :wink: The dataset had all the dialogues spoken across all the 3 books.
 Some of it also included scene descriptions that had to be removed.
 So after a bit of preprocessing the dataset had about 9k rows.
-Reas the full blog and results [here](https://vaishnavi-23.medium.com/avatar-the-last-air-bender-data-analysis-902d19c8964b).
+Read the full blog and results [here](https://vaishnavi-23.medium.com/avatar-the-last-air-bender-data-analysis-902d19c8964b).